Dev-Wizards/front-end-frenzy/Roadmap/Day_1.md

 ### **Day 1: Introduction to Web Development and HTML**

+Welcome to the first day of growth and learning! 🚀 Embrace today's challenge with enthusiasm and determination.
+Remember, every line of code you write brings you one step closer to mastering your craft.
+Let's make today count! 💪

 - **Topics to Learn**:
   - How the web works: Clients, servers, and HTTP.
   - Basic HTML document structure: `<!DOCTYPE>`, `<html>`, `<head>`, and `<body>`.